-Like other Chinese carriers, the English language ability of staff is very much hit and miss, if improving.
+Like other Chinese carriers, the English language ability of the staff is very much hit and miss, if improving.
 While you certainly shouldn’t expect proficiency it is very rare that at least one member of the cabin crew will not be able to communicate in English on all but the smallest domestic hops.
-Internationally most staff speak ok English and there can be problems with communication over meals, drinks and other requests.
+Internationally most staff speak ok English, but there can be problems with communication over meals, drinks and other requests.

 Safety Record and Punctuality

 Travelers unfamiliar with Chinese airlines can be nervous about flying with China Eastern Airlines and concerned about safety standards in China generally.
 China Eastern has been involved in a number of crashes in the 90s, although all have involved smaller regional aircraft.